Sunflower47/Machine-Learning-Based-Prediction-of-APOBEC-Induced-Mutations-in-Mpox/README.md

 | **30 bp** | Baseline | 0.64 | 0.16 | 0.13 | 0.62 | 0.21 |
 | | Frequency-Aware (Weighted) | 0.63 | 0.15 | 0.11 | **0.88** | 0.19 |
 | | Feature-Enriched | **0.67** | **0.20** | **0.14** | 0.67 | **0.24** |

+> The final ROC and PR curves can be found in the corresponding `.ipynb` files.

 ## 4. Attention-based CNN

 | Window | Training Regime | ROC-AUC | PR-AUC | Precision | Recall | F1-Score |